-Do they refuse to enter particular rooms in a house?
-Do they avoid other household pets, or family members?
-Do they scratch every time they hear a particular noise?
+Does she refuse to enter particular rooms in the house?
+Is she avoiding other household pets or family members?
+Does she scratch every time she hears a particular noise?

-Feline anxiety must be managed, or the cat will become ill.
+Feline anxiety must be managed or she will become ill.
 Use some calming scents in the short term (PetMD has some suggestions).
-Once you understand the trigger of your cat’s anxiety, remove or minimize its exposure to it.
+Once you understand the trigger of your cat’s anxiety, remove or minimize any exposure to it.

 Cat Scratching Its Neck Due to a Sore Throat

 A sore throat is likely if your cat is also reluctant to eat or drink.
-Listen out for its vocalizations, too.
-If they’re thin and raspy, or your verbal cat is suddenly silent, throat pain is probable.
+Listen out for her vocalizations, too.
+If her noises are thin and raspy, or your verbal cat is suddenly silent, throat pain is probable.

 The usual remedies for a sore throat, such as a spoonful of honey, will not help a cat.
 Felines are indifferent to sweet tastes, so they’ll likely refuse to swallow the honey.

 Never offer your cat a human over-the-counter painkiller.
-Many of these are toxic to felines.
-You’ll need something designed specifically for cats.
+Many of these medications are toxic to felines.
+You’ll need medication that is intended specifically for cats.

-If your cat displays symptoms of infection, i.e., oral or nasal discharge, they’ll need prescription medication.
+If your cat displays symptoms of infection, i.e., oral or nasal discharge, she’ll need prescription medication.
 A course of antibiotics will perk your cat up in no time.

-If your cat has a neck wound, they’ll likely scratch it.
-If they don’t have a neck wound but scratch at its throat, they’ll risk developing one.
-The result will be the same.
+If your cat has a neck wound, she’ll likely scratch it.
+If she doesn’t have a neck wound, but scratch at her throat, she’ll risk developing one.
+The result will be exactly the same.

-Never stand aside while a cat scratches at its throat.
-It could cause severe injury and infection.
-Training and blocking access are all vital in preventing a wound from re-opening.
+Never stand aside while a cat scratches at her throat.
+This could cause severe injury and infection.
+Training and blocking access are all vital in preventing a wound on the neck from reopening.